The Anglican Way

 Defer to the writings of the Church fathers in the first five centuries of Church history as interpretative guides for understanding and expounding the faith once delivered to the Apostles.

 We believe in the centrality and necessity of the two Sacraments of the Gospel - Baptism and Holy Communion - which our Lord instituted for all Christians.
-Furthermore, we affirm the five Sacraments of the Church, which have been preserved in the Anglican tradition: Confirmation, Penance, Unction, Matrimony, and Holy Orders.

 The Book of Common Prayer